 Do… empower your workers to innovate and make decisions

 An important principle of Agile is bottom-up innovation.
-Give your engineers, operators and shop floor workers a voice.
+Give your engineers, operators, and shop floor workers a voice.
 Trust your workers to find solutions.
-Those closest to the problems on the shop floor understand them best.
+Those closest to the problems in operations understand them best.

 Don’t… intervene too much

 A core feature of Agile teams is that they are self-organizing.
 Teams choose the concrete goals they work on over short periods of time.
 They plan their work, decide on their approach, evaluate their performance, and keep each other accountable.
 All goals fit into the greater company purpose, thus uniting teams into a cohesive whole.